 Try serving this tangy lemon dill sour cream with these other hot for food potato recipes!

 potato & sauerkraut latkes with lemon dill sour cream

 Level up your latkes with sauerkraut and a lemon dill sour cream for dipping!
 They make the perfect brunch idea or holiday party appie!

 lemon dill sour cream

-2 green onions, ends trimmed & roughly chopped
+- 2 green onions, ends trimmed and roughly chopped

 potato & sauerkraut latkes

 - 1 1/4 lbs russet baking potatoes, peeled

 - 1 C sauerkraut, drained and tightly packed